 Dr. Mair will discuss these courses with the colleges to make revisions that will make them more in line with the pre-eminence programs, broaden their scope, increase rigor, and make them align with the GE objectives and outcomes.
 The plan is for them to be developed in detail this summer and offered in small sections, possibly in the Honors Program, this Fall.
-Although the courses were chosen by the university administration, it does not mean that they will go forward without modifications.
+Although the courses have been chosen, it does not mean that they will go forward without modifications.

-The General Education Committee will review the submitted syllabus to determine if the course meets the requested general education designation and if the materials are appropriate.
+The General Education Committee should review the submitted syllabus to determine if the course meets the requested general education designation and if the materials are appropriate.
+The format of the syllabus is not a concern now, but the review should get to the intellectual content, if the material is at the right level, and if additional topics should be included in the course.